adonisjs/adonis-websocket-protocol/README.md

 The dynamic channel names makes it even simple to have a dynamic topics and a user can subscribe to any topic they want.

 ## Pure WebSockets
-Adonis WebSocket uses pure WebSocket connection and never relies on pooling.
+Adonis WebSocket uses pure WebSocket connection and never relies on polling.
 All of the browsers have support for WebSockets and there is no point in adding fallback layers.

 By creating a pure WebSocket connection, we make it easier to scale apps horizontally, without relying on sticky sessions.
 Whereas with solutions like `socket.io` you need sticky sessions and it's even harder to use Node.js cluster module.